-2021-2022 LOCAL BILL AMENDMENT FORM
+LOCAL BILL AMENDMENT FORM

-Prior to consideration of a substantive amendment to a local bill, the chair of the legislative delegation must certify, by signing this Amendment Form, that a majority of the legislative delegation approves the amendment.
-House local bill policy does not require a delegation meeting to formally approve an amendment.
-All substantive committee, subcommittee, and floor amendments must be accompanied by a completed original Amendment Form, which has been provided to and reviewed by Local Administration & Veterans Affairs Subcommittee staff prior to consideration.
+Prior to consideration certify, by signing thi House local bill polic committee, subcomm Form, which has bee Districts Subcommitt n of a substantive amendment to a local bill, the chair of the legislative delegation must is Amendment Form, that a majority of the legislative delegation approves the amendment. y does not require a delegation meeting to formally approve an amendment.
+All substantive nittee, and floor amendments must be accompanied by a completed original Amendment n provided to and reviewed by staff of the Local Administration, Federal Affairs & Special tee prior to consideration.
 An Amendment Form is not required for technical amendments.

 BILL NUMBER:

 SPONSOR(S):

-RELATING TO:

-[Indicate Area Affected (City, County or Special District) and Subject] SPONSOR OF AMENDMENT:
+RELATING TO: [Indicate Area Affected (City, County or Special District) and Subject]

+SPONSOR OF AN IENDMENT:

-AMENDMENT FOR: [ ] Committee: Check One) (Name of Committee or Subcommittee)
+R: [] Committee: (Name of Committee or Subcommittee)

 [] Floor

-CONTACT PERSON:
+CONTACT PERSO DN:

-PHONE NO: E-MAIL:
+E-MAIL:

-Reviewed by staff of the Local Administration & Veterans Affairs Subcommittee [ ] Must Be Checked
+Reviewed by staff f of the Local Administration, Federal Affairs & Special Districts Subcommittee

+80 Must Be Checked

-I. BRIEF DESCRIPTION OF AMENDMENT: (Attach additional page(s) if necessary)
+CRIPTION OF AMENDMENT: nal page(s) if necessary)

+EED FOR AMENDMENT: nal page(s) if necessary)